Budget 2026 Highlights: Key Takeaways, Important Points, and PDF Download.

 7.Foreign Asset Disclosure Scheme for Small Taxpayers

-Residents holding foreign assets, such as bank accounts, ESOPs, or RSUs, must disclose them on their returns.
+Residents holding foreign assets, such as bank accounts, ESOPs, or RSUs, must disclose them in their returns.

 A one-time disclosure scheme is proposed for small taxpayers who missed disclosure due to a lack of awareness.
 The last date will be notified separately.